doselect/docs.doselect.com/source/includes/_embed_api.md

 # Embed API

-The Embed API allows you to embed a `Test` or a `Problem` on DoSelect on your platform.
-This API is designed keeping in mind that the platform which using the embed need not store any state data on their end -- all state data is stored by DoSelect and can be retrieved using the REST Platform APIs.
+The Embed API allows you to embed a `Test`, `Problem` or a `Code Lab` from DoSelect on your platform.
+This API is designed keeping in mind that the platform which is using the embed need not store any state-related data on their end -- all of that is stored by DoSelect and can be retrieved using the REST Platform APIs.

 ## Client library

-The Embed API can be accessed using the embed client library, `doselect-embed.js`.
+The Embed API can be accessed using the embed client library, [doselect-embed.js](https://assets.doselect.com/doselect-embed.min.js).
 This library provides a simple JavaScript interface for authentication, creating embed objects on your application, and retrieving general information related to the embedded objects.

 ### Setup